core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Normative support for the signature and pairwise mode.

 * Revised methods for synchronization with clients' sender sequence number.

+* Appendix with example values of parameters for countersignatures.

 * Clarifications and editorial improvements.